freeCodeCamp/guide/src/pages/go/go-structs/index.md

 ### Object methods

-Go enables assigning methods to `struct`s.
+Go enables assigning methods to structs.
 This enables grouping of relevant operations to the data it affects.
-In this example we will write a method on the User `struct` to generate the full name of the user.
+In this example we will write a method on the `User` struct to generate the full name of the user:

 ```go
 func (u User) FullName() string {